Skip to content

 Pick Castmagic

-You already have a recording setup and a host you love, and you only need a deeper AI post-production layer dropped on top.
-Castmagic has spent more product cycles polishing that one job.
+You already have a recording setup and a host you love, and you need a deeper AI content-repurposing layer for show notes, clips, blogs, newsletters, and social posts.

 You publish episodes raw with no edit pass — neither tool earns its keep at that workflow.